 But seriously.
 I’ve written about plastic bags before, and I think that most folks reading this blog already have strong opinions about them.
 But recently, I’ve come across some stories on the web that sum up the problems of plastic bags eloquently and comprehensively, and I’d like to share them with you, as well as a story of a guy who’s out busting the bag monster in a way that’s humorous and attention-getting.

 The first story is Plastic Bags Are Killing Us from Salon.com.
 It was forwarded to me by Green Mary, a woman I plan to write more about later.
-This article starts near my home with… Read the rest
+This article starts near my home with a description of a group fishing plastic bags out of Lake Merritt… Read the rest

 I jotted these words in my notebook on the plane yesterday flying home from O‘ahu as Diamond Head receded in the distance, clouds and water took over the view, and a lump started to form in my throat.